Information About Lawyer Fees at Shulman & Partners LLP

 We currently offer the following flat rates:

-Simple Uncontested Divorce – $2,500.00 + HST (inclusive of ordinary court fees and disbursements).
+Simple Uncontested Divorce – $2,500.00 + HST (Court fees and disbursements are an additional cost).

 We do not accept legal aid certificates.